jazon33y/hap_tool/README.md

 FreeBayes.vcf: K1a4a1a+195; 0.912856941806
 ```

-The script will return the haplogroup and its score - the higher, the better in terms of the quality of the assignment.
+The script will return the haplogroup and its score - the higher the better in terms of the quality of the assignment.